ArneCL/BlogPosts/javascript-removing-regex-from-new-markup-language.md

 Note this parsing section can be plugged into the other sections you saw in previous posts.

-But this function only deals with single character markups, and don't deal with markers with different start and end points (`[` and `]`).
-And we're deal with those in later posts.
+But this function only deals with single character markups, and doesn't deal with markers with different start and end points (`[` and `]`).
+And we're going to deal with those in later posts.